Health experts warn that taking too many antibiotics can do more harm than good. Just look at the increase in

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 That’s why more dermatologists are trying to crack down on the long-term use of oral antibiotics for acne.
 Dermatologist Amy Kassouf, MD, says it’s not uncommon to see teens taking antibiotic pills for six months or longer.

 “We need to stop that,” she says.
-“Today, common belief is you shouldn’t take oral antibiotics for more than two or three months in a row.”
+“Today, the common belief is you shouldn’t take oral antibiotics for more than two or three months in a row.”

 Antibiotics alone are not enough to treat acne.
 Acne is a complex condition involving four factors: